akarazeev/MolecularDynamics-3sem-MIPT-2015/README.md

 # Molecular-Dynamics
-Trying to write molecular dynamics of Lennard-Jones fluid :p
+Trying to write molecular dynamics of Lennard-Jones fluid.